FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-6_Documentation-and-its-uses.md

 5. Ask Grimoire to insert a "help block" for your code that will be returned if the code is invoked with a `-h` or `--help` argument.

 6. Lastly we need to write up our own documentation of the program inside its own file.
 Ask Grimoire to write documentation for the code that describes the following things:

     * Purpose of the program
     * Functions of the different variables
     * Troubleshooting recommendations
     * Author credits

 Copy the documentation into your clipboard, then go to VScode.
-Click on `New text file` under the `File` menu, and paste in the documentation.
+Click on `New text file` under the `File` menu, name it `tsv_reader_documentation.txt`, then paste in the documentation.
 There will be slots in the "Author Credits" section for your name, etc., that you should fill in.
-Once you are done editing the documentation file, click on `Save as...` under the `File` menu, navigate to the `Data` directory underneath `1_Representative-Genomes`, enter `tsv_reader_documentation.txt` in the "Save as" box at the top of the file-saving popup, and hit "Save".
+Once you are done editing the documentation file, click on `Save as...` under the `File` menu, navigate to the `Data` directory underneath `1_Representative-Genomes`, confirm your file is named `tsv_reader_documentation.txt` in the "Save as" box at the top of the file-saving popup, and hit "Save".
 Congratulations!
 You have just written and saved a new file using VScode!

 ## Solution Check instructions:
 If you are successful, you will have documentation of your program in `tsv_reader_documentation.txt`, and your code will have an added `--help` option that when invoked will explain to a user what the program does and how to use it, plus a set of comments that were inserted into your code which will explain to another programmer what each section of the code does.